Henlow

 Henlow is a village and civil parish in the Central Bedfordshire district of the county of Bedfordshire, England, about 11 mi south-east of the county town of Bedford.
 The name Henlow is believed to derive from the old English henna hlaw, meaning in old English "hill of birds" or “hill frequented by birds”.

 At the 2011 census the population of the village was 2,253, and 3,815 for the parish.
+Since 2023, Henlow has been in the parliamentary constituency of Hitchin.

+Henlow is home to Henlow Hurricanes FC.
+Despite being surrounded by much bigger clubs - Henlow Hurricanes FC have been hugely successful.
+2023-24 U14 Division 1 winners and 2024-25 U14 Division 2 winners.

+Henlow Hurricanes FC took their name from the Hawker Hurricane which was assembled at nearby RAF Henlow during WWII.

 Village

 Henlow is mentioned (with a degree of dispute recorded) in the Domesday Book.
 The entry reads: Haneslau(ue)/Hanslau(e): Herfast from Nigel d'Aubigny; Hugh from Walter of Flanders; Widder and Bernard from Azelina, Ralph Tailbois' wife (Hugh de Beauchamp claims from her, stating it was never in her dowry); Alric.
 2 mills.

 The parish includes RAF Henlow and that part of Henlow Camp situated east of the A600 road.
 While RAF Henlow is located near Henlow, it is nearer to the village of Stondon.
 The civilian settlement of Henlow Camp has grown up near to the RAF station.

 There is a health farm in Henlow at Henlow Grange, part of the Champneys group.

 The parish church, Grade I listed, and parts of which are from the 12th century, is dedicated to St Mary the Virgin.

+The Henlow greyhound racing track closed permanently on 21 January 2024.

+Education

+It is in the catchment zone for Samuel Whitbread Academy, which has an upper school and sixth form.